How to Approach the NCLEX CAT Exam on Test Day

 Understanding CAT changes how you should approach the exam:

-- The exam length varies.
-The NCLEX can give you anywhere from 85 to 150 questions (RN) or 85 to 170 questions (PN).
+3. The exam length varies.
+The NCLEX can give you anywhere from 85 to 150 questions for both NCLEX-RN and NCLEX-PN under the April 2026 Candidate Bulletin.
 Shorter exams aren't necessarily bad—the system may have determined your ability level quickly.

 NGN and Adaptive Testing